Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 Julian sighed.
 “Yeah.
 But there’s not many Ten’Gewek left, either.
 And it’s their right to choose, I guess.”

 “Yeah…” Xiù stepped out onto the ultra-absorbent flooring around the shower and reached for her brush and hairdryer.
 Julian draped a warm towel around her shoulders before drying himself off too.
-He caught himself before he stooped this time---Even though his cloned foot was now just as strong, tanned and natural to him as if he’d been born with it, he still hadn’t quite managed to shake some of his old prosthetic care habits, including wanting to take it off after a shower and dry it out.
+He caught himself before he stooped this time - Even though his cloned foot was now just as strong, tanned and natural to him as if he’d been born with it, he still hadn’t quite managed to shake some of his old prosthetic care habits, including wanting to take it off after a shower and dry it out.

 Xiù still noticed, though. “...Still taking care of the old foot?” she teased.